First international choral events (1962-1964)

-The first International Choral Singing festival, which was created by Claude Panterne, under the patronage of André Malraux, minister of Cultural Affairs, took place in Tours from August 29th to September 1st 1962.
+The first International Choral Singing festival, which was created by Claude Panterne, under the patronage of André Malraux, minister of Cultural Affairs, took place in Tours (in the Rex Theatre) from August 29th to September 1st 1962.
 The world creation of the oratorio Ishtar’s Descent into the Underworld by Sándor Szokolay was one of the striking moment of this first festival.
 On that occasion, the young Hungarian composer was introduced to Francis Poulenc, the very important guest of the festival.

 The second festival saw the light two years later, welcoming several renowned ensembles (Zoltán Kodály choir from Debrecen conducted by György Gulyás, Lausanne vocal Ensemble conducted by Michel Corboz …).
 A Lamentation to the memory of Francis Poulenc (who died in 1963), a special composition by Sándor Szokolay, was created as the opening of this second festival by the Jean de Ockeghem Vocal Ensemble from Tours.

 The International Choral Singing meetings (1972)

 It was not until the year 1972 that an annual international Choral Singing contest unique in France called « Rencontres Internationales de Chant Choral » was born during the Whitsun long weekend, as it was Jean Royer’s wish, the Mayor and Member of Parliament of that time.
 From that date on, the name of the city of Tours was going to be associated with one of the most prestigious international Choral Singing competition in the world.
 The grounds of the competition haven’t changed all through the years, with eliminatory tests and a finale, associating children’s choirs with adults’ choirs every other year.